Shiven-2007/shivenagarwal-langgraph-mat496/readme.md

 ## Lesson 3: Editing state and human feedback
 > I learned about how to modify graph state during breakpoints using update_state function.
 For my modification I added more math functions.

+## Lesson 4: Dynamic breakpoints
+> I learned how we can dynamically interrupt graphs if the input doesn't meet certain conditions.
+I modified the code to also interrupt when the input was just an empty string.